What Is an Employee Performance Review?

 Use this form if you're the supervisor or manager of an employee and are looking to estimate their job performance in the organization.

-This type of form should be filled in by an employee to estimate their job performance in a company.
+This form should be filled in by an employee to evaluate their job performance in a company.